-We agree that the manuscript was not clear enough.
+We agree that the outline of the manuscript was not clear enough.
 We thoroughly modified it to make it clearer that it is a perspective paper.
-Following the editorial instructions, we discussed the current advances and future directions by promoting a novel research avenue to investigate the functional response by including factors from the physical medium, and we included personal work (the model presented) as an example of what can be done.
+Following the editorial instructions, we discussed current advances and future directions by promoting a novel research avenue to investigate the functional response by including factors from the physical medium, and we included personal work (a derivation of the functional response from a published model) as an example of what can be done.
 We also tried to provide an accurate presentation and citations of other authors’ work in a clearer way.
 We also agree that the presentation of the results was not satisfactory.
 Thus, we added an evaluation of the goodness of fit of the model.

 2. Evaluating the validity of the results The authors propose new models for some existing problems raised by the research in the field, but the authors do not substantially verify the effectiveness of the model.
 The authors did not adopt a classical authoritative approach to verify the effectiveness of the model, for example, using statistical method degrees to validate the degree of compliance between predicted and actual values.

 We added several elements to evaluate the goodness of fit.
-First, we computed the root mean square deviation (RMSD) that account for the mean deviation of the predicted and observed data.
-Second, we added a test on the slope and intercept of the regression of observed versus predicted data (i.e., a slope of 1 and an intercept of 0 mean that the model is unbiased) with body size as a cofactor, and the source of data (i.e., the study where the data was originally collected) as a random variable.
+First, we computed the root mean square deviation (RMSD) that account for the mean deviation of the predicted and observed data, as recommended in Pineiro et al 2008.
+Second, we added a test on the slope and intercept of the regression of observed versus predicted data (i.e., a slope of 1 and an intercept of 0 mean that the model is unbiased) with body size as a cofactor, and the source of data (i.e., the study where the data was originally collected) as a random factor.
 It appears that the slope and intercept of the regression for speed, attack rate and capture probability do not significantly differ from 1 and 0 respectively, with no significant effect of size nor the source of data.
-On the other hand, the model fails to accurately predict handling time, which is the only parameter that does not rely on mechanical factor in our model.
+On the other hand, the model fails to accurately predict handling time, which is the only parameter that does not rely on mechanical factor in Portalier et al’s original model.
 Results can be found in the main text (l.
 252-260 pp. 12-13, l.
 297-315 pp. 14-15) and the full details can be found in the supplementary material.

 3. Data interpretation.
 The authors did not describe the results.

 With the addition of the measures for the goodness of fit, the validation of the results should be clearer.
 However, due to length constraints, we focused on the implications of the results in terms of theoretical advances or insights.
-More specifically, we discussed the fact that considering the mechanical factors from the medium leads to a good prediction of speed, attack rate and capture probability.
-Only handling time is poorly predicted, but it is also not affected by mechanical factors in the model.
+More specifically, we discussed the fact that considering the mechanical factors from the medium leads to a good prediction of speed, attack rate and capture probability without the need for empirical measurements.
+Only handling time is poorly predicted, but it is also not affected by mechanical factors in the original model.
 More details on the results per se (i.e., how attack rate and handling time vary according to predator and prey sizes) can be found in the Supplementary material (Fig. S2).